RitaHC/FoodApp-for-a-Restaurant/README.md

-# Restaurant's Food Delivery Application
+# Restaurant's Food Ordering Application

 # User Story
 - This is a food application of a `Restraunt` named - `INDI EATS`